alichtner/artorithmia/my_process.md

   - used `getattr(object, attr_name) => value` in the lambda expression to plot this
 - Started building up labels for things that can print out next to an image
   - somewhat arbitrarily defined the primary colors - I gave the green and blue-green a larger range where they are binned which is in accordance with color theory.

+- (https://blog.ytotech.com/2015/11/01/findpeaks-in-python/) used the `detect_peaks` function to find peaks